marcoshidalgonunes/csv-source-custom-postgres-sink-kafka-connect/README.md

 ### Using CSV file as source for Kafka

-We will CSV data to Kafka container.
+We will copy CSV data to Kafka container.

 ```
 docker cp data/playlist.csv connect:/tmp/data/input